Native American Indians, The Zuni

-Zuni is the popular name of a Pueblo Indian tribe that now live in western new Mexico.
-Pueblo refers to the area of the Southwest US, not to a particular tribe.
-It is said Zunis are direct descendents of the Anasazi who first inhabited the area 1300 years ago.
+Zuni is the popular name of a Pueblo Indian tribe that now live in western New Mexico.
+The word "pueblo" has many meanings and does not refer to a particular tribe.
+It can mean people, race, nation, town, or village.
+It is said Zunis are direct descendants of the Anasazi who first inhabited the area 1300 years ago.

 The Zuni Indian reservation is about 150 miles west of Albuquerque.
 It comprises 450,000 acres of land and is surrounded by the Painted Cliffs, the Zuni Mountains and the Cibola National Forest.
 The largest town on the reservation is Zuni Pueblo.